unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Slam_**. _Melee Weapon Attack:_ +6 to hit, reach 5 ft., one target. _Hit:_ 7 (1d6 + 4) bludgeoning damage.

 **_Read Thoughts_**.
-The doppelganger magically reads the surface thoughts of one creature within 60 feet of it.
+The doppelganger reads the surface thoughts of one creature within 60 feet of it.
 The effect can penetrate barriers, but 3 feet of wood or dirt, 2 feet of stone, 2 inches of metal, or a thin sheet of lead blocks it.
-While the target is in range, the doppelganger can continue reading its thoughts, as long as the doppelganger’s concentration isn’t broken (as if concentrating on a spell).
+While the target is in range, the doppelganger can continue reading its thoughts, as long as the doppelganger’s concentration isn’t broken (as if concentrating on a tek skill).
 While reading the target’s mind, the doppelganger has advantage on Wisdom (Insight) and Charisma (Charm, Intimidation, and Charm) checks against the target.

 #### Dragons, Chromatic